DanDaika/Spotify_Api_Testing/README.md

 		user-library-read user-follow-modify user-follow-read user-read-recently-played
 		user-top-read streaming app-remote-control*
  + You can find a list of scopes in this link: https://developer.spotify.com/documentation/general/guides/scopes
  + After granting access to your account you will get the CODE in the returned URL.
-Further on you can exchange this CODE for the TOKEN and REFRESH_TOKEN.
+Further on you can exchange this CODE for the TOKEN and REFRESH_TOKEN

 ***With POSTMAN***